Antoni Kocjan: Polish Underground State

 In the first days of World War II, Kocjan was wounded by bomb shrapnel.
-After the defeat of Poland in 1939, he became a soldier of the underground ZWZ which later became the Home Army.
+After the Nazi occupation of Poland in 1939, he became a soldier of the underground ZWZ which later became the Home Army.
 On 19 September 1940 he was caught in a street raid and sent to Auschwitz concentration camp.
 However, he was released after ten months.

 He was characterized by a large degree of daring in planning of actions of the Polish resistance, particularly in connection to the underground production of weapons.
 He made a significant contribution to the identification of Peenemünde as the testing site of the German Wunderwaffen and worked out the technical nature of the V-2 rocket.

 Antoni Kocjan proved paramount in his involvement with the Polish Home Army.
 On June 13, 1940, a Wasserfall antiaircraft rocket, a secret missile also built by the Germans at Peenemünde East, equipped with a revolutionary radio system that gave it remote control capabilities landed in Malmö, a city located in the south of Sweden - a neutral country during World War II.
 The Swedish authorities were quickly notified and in response, the Swedish Air Force guarded the impact site and the Wasserfall rocket.
 On July 10, about a month later, Stewart Menzies, Chief of MI-6 in London at the time was informed of the rocket in Sweden and upon knowledge of its German authenticity, immediately began negotiations with Swedish administrators to retrieve the rocket.
 An agreement was finally made that in return for the rocket, the British were to supply the Swedish army with two squadrons of tanks.